French Blue John Urn, ca. 1800

 • Current Appraised Value: $3,000 - $5,000 (Unchanged)

 Jeni Sandberg 20th Century Design

 GUEST: Well, I brought in this urn that my father got from a friend of his.
-Uh, the story goes, my father's friend brought this home from France after the war.
+The story goes my father's friend brought this home from France after the war.
 Supposedly, it had been shot in several places.
-And he was just downsizing and gave it to my father, who was also over there in France.
-And we've had it for about 40 years now.
+And he was just downsizing and gave it to my father, who was also over there in France, and we've had it for about 40 years now.

-APPRAISER: Well, that it comes from France makes good sense.
-I think what we've got here is a decorative urn that was probably manufactured in France from an English stone.
-This stone that we've got here is typically called Blue John.
-Which a lot of people haven't heard of.
+APPRAISER: What we've got here is a decorative urn that was probably manufactured in France from an English stone.
+This stone that we've got here is typically called Blue John, which a lot of people haven't heard of.

-APPRAISER: And you can see the striations of color throughout the body of it all through here.
+APPRAISER: And you can see the striations of color throughout the body of it.
 It sort of looks like amethyst.

 APPRAISER: Yeah, exactly.
 Blue John, it has a lot of color variety.
 Sometimes it's more gray or black or blue, hence the name Blue John.

-GUEST: Mm-hmm.
-Sometimes it's called Derby Spar, because it was mined near Derby, England.
-The mines are still there and they can pull out Blue John from these mines but in very, very small pieces.
-Only big enough to make jewelry, really.
-So what you have here is a really gigantic piece of Blue John that's in these
+APPRAISER: Sometimes it's called Derby Spar, because it was mined near Derby, England.
+The mines are still there, and they can pull out Blue John from these mines, but in very, very small pieces, only big enough to make jewelry, really.
+So what you have here is a really gigantic piece of Blue John.

-APPRAISER: Probably would have been one of a pair.
-It doesn't open up.
-You know, it doesn't do anything but sit there and be pretty.
-You mentioned that it could have been shot.
+APPRAISER: It's in these gilt bronze mounts that are very well done.
+I think that the mounts are maybe late 18th century, maybe early 19th century.
+This is a decorative urn, probably would have been one of a pair.
+It doesn't open up, it doesn't do anything but sit there and be pretty.
+You mentioned that it had been shot.

 GUEST: Wow, that's amazing.